zyj1729/CardioDT/README.md

 ![workflow](setup_flow2.png)

-- Use Bio-Format to open your video
+- Use Bio-Format to open your video by typing it in the search bar.

 ![workflow](setup_flow5.png)